-Parameter Description MBSSID To split the network into several parts in the 5GHz band, select the a relevant value (2 , 3 , or 4) from the drop-down list.
+Parameter Description MBSSID To split the network into several parts in the 5GHz band, select the a relevant value ( 2 , 3 , or 4 ) from the drop-down list.
 By default, the wireless network is not split (the Disabled value is selected from the list).
 For every part of the WLAN you can specify a name (SSID), security settings, and rules for MAC filtering.
 To specify these values, select the needed part from the BSSID drop-down list and click the Apply button.
 Then proceed to the relevant page of the Wi-Fi menu section.
 BSSID The unique identifier for your Wi-Fi network (for the 2.4GHz and 5GHz band).
 You cannot change the value of this parameter, it is determined in the device's internal settings.
-If you have split your WLAN into parts, the drop-down list contains several values.
+0300 If you have split your WLAN into parts, the drop-down list contains several values.
 Each identifier corresponds to a single part of the WLAN.
 Enable guest network The field is available for the additional part of the network.
 Select the checkbox if you want the devices connected to the additional part of the WLAN to be isolated from the devices and resources of the router's LAN.
 Hide Access Point If the checkbox is selected, other users cannot see your Wi-Fi network (or the selected part of the network).
 It is recommended not to select this checkbox in order to simplify initial configuration of your WLAN.
 Network name (SSID) A name for the WLAN (or the selected part of the network).
 The name can consist of digits and Latin characters.
 Country The country you are in.
 Select a value from the drop-down list.
 Channel The wireless channel number.
 When the auto value is selected, the router itself chooses the channel with the least interference.
+Periodic scan Select the checkbox to let the router search for a free channel in certain periods of time.
+When the checkbox is selected, the Rescan by field is displayed on the page.
 Wireless mode Operating mode of the wireless network of the router.
 This parameter defines standards of the devices that will be able to use this band of your wireless network.
-Select a value from the dropdown list.
-Max Associated Clients The maximum number of devices connected to the wireless network (or the selected part of the network) of the router.
+Select a value from the drop-down list.

+Parameter Description Max Associated Clients The maximum number of devices connected to the wireless network (or the selected part of the network) of the router.
 When the value 0 is specified, the device does not limit the number of connected clients.

-Parameter Description Shaping The maximum bandwidth (Kbit/s) of your WLAN (or the selected part of the network).
+Shaping The maximum bandwidth (Kbit/s) of your WLAN (or the selected part of the network).
 Specify the needed value or leave t the value 0 not to limit bandwidth of your WLAN.
 Clients Isolation Select the checkbox to forbid wireless clients of your WLAN (or the selected part of the WLAN) to communicate to each other.